 Even if these guests do plan on bringing some of their own diet-friendly foods, taking the steps to provide a couple of options for them will be sure to impress.

 Take inventory of what you have at home.
 If you planted some lettuce or tomatoes, these are great toppings for a tasty burger.
 Freshly grown basil compliments just about everything from chicken and kabobs to caprese salad.

-Grow you own fresh basil with the help of our How to Grow Basil Complete Guide.
+Grow you own fresh basil with the help of our guide on how to grow basil in a pot.